All Episodes

 Okay.

-What is the difference if you drill for that barrel of oil in the continental United States or in Anwar in Alaska, whatever, and or if you drill for that oil in Russia, or you drill for that oil in Saudi Arabia or anywhere else in the Middle East.
+Or if you drill for that oil in Russia or you drill for that oil in Saudi Arabia or anywhere else in the Middle East.

 No, it doesn't.

-The only impact it has is that if you're doing it in America, you're gonna have people chaining themselves, the pipelines and protesting, you know, the people that got him elected, people that are volunteering and giving money to his campaigns.
+The only impact it has is that if you're doing it in America, you're going to have people chaining themselves, the pipelines and protesting.

 If it's happening halfway around the world, they won't notice it and they won't care.

-Look, ask Europe what happens when you walk away from you know uh nuclear energy, coal, oil, you know, and petroleum, natural gas, and and you depend on other countries to provide it, you get held hostage, and that's what's happened.
+Look, ask Europe what happens when you walk away from nuclear energy, coal, oil, and petroleum, natural gas, and you depend on other countries to provide it.

 Can you explain when the president was asked about China and whether he's urging China to help isolate Russia?

-Uh he said, I'm not prepared to comment on that.
+He said, I'm not prepared to comment on that.

-Uh we've been watching the territorial ambitions of China play out.
+We've been watching the territorial ambitions of China play out.

-Uh I'm expecting that probably, well, we're gonna let you take over Ukraine and maybe the Baltics, but we're taking Taiwan, and we've seen how aggressive President Xi has gotten.
+I'm expecting that probably, well, we're going to let you take over Ukraine and maybe the Baltics, but we're taking Taiwan.

-Ironically, the New York Times points out today that the Justice Department yesterday said it was ending the Trump era effort to fight Chinese national security threats and target professors uh and ferret out potential Chinese spies that are in this country.
+Ironically, the New York Times points out today that the Justice Department yesterday said it was ending the Trump era effort to fight Chinese national security threats and target professors and ferret out potential Chinese spies that are in this country.

-And on the FBI but but Senator, why do you think it would be that far down the road?
+But, Senator, why do you think it would be that far down the road?

 Why wouldn't it be soon?